It’s impossible to pinpoint one single product marketing skill that’s the most important among recruiters because needs vary.

 Focus & prioritization

-Div Manickam, Director WW Services Marketing and Portfolio Management, DCG Services at Lenovo
+Div Manickam, former Director WW Services Marketing and Portfolio Management, DCG Services at Lenovo

 “As a leader, and I think this is slightly different from an individual contribution, one of the big things for me is having that focus and prioritization.
 As I took on the role, I quickly realized that it's easy for us to let other teams tell us what to do, and that means you're just chasing project after project.
 So having that focus and prioritization was very critical.